prianshuamarkhalde/DATA-SECURITY-USING-IMAGE-STEGANOGRAPHY/README.md

 Run the code and give the provided "logo" file as the input for steganography.
 Can use any image but the name must be logo.

+## Extra
+"ImgStegano_GUI_DataFlair" is the extra project in python which runs the same image steganography type.

 ## Contact
 mail : prianshukhalde04@gmail.com